Topics Map > UW Theme Functionality > Page Elements

 Using Tabbed Content

-Tabbed Content has two fields for you to fill out, the title and the text area.
+Tabbed Content has two fields for you to fill out, the Tab Title and the Tab Body.
 The title will appear at the top of the tab and displays when it is open or closed.
-Tab titles should be short, as they take up horizontal width on the page.
-Long tab titles will not display well and may confuse your visitors.
-The text block appears beneath the title and functions the same as the Text Block Page Element.
-For all of the options available in the Text Block, see WiscWeb - WordPress UW Theme - Text Block Page Element.
+The tab body is a text area and the content appears beneath the title and functions the same as the Text Block Page Element.

 Adding and Rearranging Panels